build-on-aws/content/tutorials/run-kubernetes-clusters-for-less-with-amazon-ec2-spot-and-karpenter/index.md

 ## Step 7: (Optional) Deploy a stateful workload

 The purpose of this step is to show you that you can still launch On-Demand instances in a cluster that’s also running Spot instances for those non Spot-friendly workloads.
 You can continue using the default Karpenter `Provisioner` you created before.
 You just need to make sure you’re configuring the workload properly.
-One way of doing it is to use a similar approach for the Spot-friendly workload by using a required Node affinity.
+One way of doing it is to use a similar approach for the Spot-friendly workload by using a `nodeSelector`.

 Deploy the following application to simulate a stateful workload: